1. What are the key changes for Safe Management Measures at the workplace that will take effect from 5 April 2021?

 All employers must implement Safe Management Measures at their workplaces for all employees and contractors.

-Companies which have employees that are deployed to other sites should ensure that their employees comply with the Safe Management Measures put in place at these sites.
+Companies that have employees deployed to other sites should ensure that their employees comply with the Safe Management Measures put in place at these sites.
 In fact, some of the Safe Management Measures can be implemented by employers regardless of where employees are deployed, such as health monitoring.

 No. The default is to ensure at least one metre safe distancing between persons at all times.
 While acrylic dividers or other physical barriers can be adopted alongside the safe distancing requirement to further mitigate droplet transmission risk between persons, they are not meant to be used as a substitute for the safe distancing requirement.
 Where physical barriers (e.g. acrylic dividers) are used, additional safeguards must be taken to minimise the risk of cross infection (e.g. frequent cleaning and disinfection of dividers to prevent fomite transmission).